Graduate Faster With…

 Will summer students have access to the Plourde Recreational Facility?

-If campus operations return to normal, summer 2021 program students may use the Plourde Recreation Center free of charge during the session in which they are enrolled.
-The Plourde offers a six-lane swimming pool, an aerobics/dance studio, four racquetball courts, a jogging/walking indoor track, a fully-equipped fitness center, locker rooms and saunas.
+Program students may use the Plourde Recreation Center free of charge during the session in which they are enrolled.
+The Plourde offers a six-lane swimming pool, an aerobics/dance studio, four racquetball courts, a jogging/walking indoor track, a fully-equipped fitness center, locker rooms, and saunas.
 To use the Plourde, you must visit the Public Safety Office (lower level of Kennedy Memorial Hall) with your student ID and proof of course registration.
 Student ID cards are required to access the Plourde.
 Call (508) 767-7072 for hours and information.

 How do I apply?